Well, it looks like the rumors were true.

 Heads Up is obviously a godsend for those prone to burning popcorn, charring grilled cheese, and otherwise generating ungodly, smoke-based messes in the kitchen.
 Instead of throwing open windows and frantically waving a tea towel in the air until your arm falls off in an effort to make your average smoke alarm stop wailing like a banshee in non-emergency “nuisance” situations, you can simply wave your hand within a 2 to 8-foot range of the Nest Protect — the Nest Wave — under the device or manually push the Nest button.
 And just like that, the device will fall silent.

-have shown that children tend to sleep through beeping/screeching smoke alarms and are more likely to snap wide-awake when a female voice alerts them to possible danger.
+Interesting enough, studies have shown that children tend to sleep through beeping/screeching smoke alarms and are more likely to snap wide-awake when a female voice alerts them to possible danger.
 “Kids typically don’t wake up to horns.
-They wake up to a mother’s voice,” explains Fadell to Harry McCracken over at TIME
+They wake up to a mother’s voice,” explains Fadell to Harry McCracken over at TIME.

 For now, you can’t choose between Julie Andrews or Delilah but you can choose between English or Spanish.